tuhs1985/pf2e-crafting/README.md

 - **Paizo** for Pathfinder 2e and the Crafting rules
 - **Foundry VTT** PF2e system for equipment data
 - **GitHub Copilot** for AI-assisted development support
-- The TUHSRPG community for testing and feedback

 ## Links